mhaji007/StockTweetsFetch/README.md

 ## Installation

-To run the app locally please follow the steps below:
+To run the app locally on your device please follow the steps below:

 In server:<br/>
 Run ```node src/index.js```<br/>